Perfit-labs/BlogWithRuby/README.md

-# WARNING
+# INFO
+## This is for beginners (and experts if they want) to build something to improve your skills.
-This is a brand new open source project and will be announcing when we develop a working prototype
+## This is a brand new open source project and will be announcing when we develop a working prototype

 ## Looking for contributors